julianpeeters/dynamical/README.md

 ##### `Moore[P[_]]`

-The simplest, and therefore most straightforward, finite state machines are parameterized by a polymap from store to a monomial:
+The mose basic finite state machines are those parameterized by a polymap from a store to a monomial:

 ```scala
 import polynomial.`object`.{Monomial, Store}